KCreate/stackvm/design/semantic.md

 The `ip` register contains a pointer, pointing to the instruction that's next to be executed.

-The `sp` register contains a pointer, pointing to the current top of the stack (-1 if stack is empty).
+The `sp` register contains a pointer, pointing to the address above the current top of the stack (e.g If the stack starts at offset `0xA0` and contains 7 bytes, the `sp` register would contain `0xA7`).

 The `fp` register contains a pointer, pointing to the base of the current stack-frame.